kubestash/docs/docs/guides/volume-populator/deployment/index.md

           claimName: source-config
 ```

-Let's create the deployment we have shown above.
+Let's create the deployment that we have shown above.

 ```bash
 $ kubectl apply -f https://github.com/kubestash/docs/raw/{{< param "info.version" >}}/docs/guides/volume-populator/deployment/examples/backup-deployment.yaml
 deployment.apps/kubestash-deployment created
 ```

-Now, wait for the pod of the Deployment to go into the `Running` state.
+Now, wait for the pod of the `Deployment` to go into the `Running` state.

 ```bash
 $ kubectl get pods -n demo